Hon3y9718/Auction-System/README.md

 # Auction-System
-THis project is my College Project.
+This project is my College Project.
 Made on ASP.net Core